Queen Fabiola Fund

 The Queen Fabiola Fund, the Julie Renson Fund and the King Baudouin Foundation followed several courses of action :

-Finally, along with those activities, the two Funds and the Foundation have pencilled in for 2013-2014 two studies on the support practices and support services used by persons with mental problems and their families to improve their quality of life.
+The funds and the King Baudouin Foundation also planned two research projects for 2013-2014 on the subject of support practices and the services of support used by people with psychological problems and their families with a view to improving their quality of life

 The results of the research, conducted by the universities UMons and KUL-LUCAS, were published in 2015 by Éditions Lannoo Campus in two works: ‘Le rétablissement en pratique(s) – Accompagner autrement les personnes en difficultés psychiques’ (Recovery in practice – A different way of supporting people with psychological problems) and ‘Le rétablissement par soi-même – Vivre plein d’espoir avec une vulnérabilité psychique’ (Self-recovery – Living full of hope with a psychological vulnerability).

 Now, the Queen Fabiola Fund, still in association with the Julie Renson Fund and the King Baudouin Foundation, has just launched a new five-year long programme (2015-2019).

 Three working objectives have been defined by the partners:

 - to strengthen organizations working in the field of mental health recovery;

 - to conduct research about social representations in relation to mental health in order to strengthen initiatives aimed at nuancing perceptions of psychological conditions in society;

 - to support initiatives that help young people to make the difficult transition between adolescence and adulthood.